ReinardusEvanB/Reinardus-Evan-Data-Analytics-Portfolio/README.md

 [RFM Analysis Deck](https://docs.google.com/presentation/d/1ltF7nQeVRO6r-dEkBjHIZg8Wzeg3lPJBjp6MeRUNx0Y/edit#slide=id.g295c4c5388d_0_0)

 ### Drink Company's Campaign Promotion
 **Background:** The company owns a chain of stores across Russia that sell a variety of alcoholic drinks.
 The company recently ran a wine promotion in Saint Petersburg that was very successful.
 Due to the cost to the business, it isn’t possible to run the promotion in all regions.
-The dataset included year, region, wine, beer, vodka, champagne, Brady
+The dataset included year, region, wine, beer, vodka, champagne, Brady.

 **Goal:** Target 10 other regions with similar buying habits to Saint Petersburg where they expect the promotion to be similarly successful.

 **Method & Tools:**
-Data Cleaning, Descriptive Analysis, Clustering, Dimensionality Reduction, **Results**
+Data Cleaning, Descriptive Analysis, Clustering, Dimensionality Reduction.

+**Results**
 Khanty–Mansi Autonomous Okrug – Yugra, Yamalo-Nenets Autonomous Okrug, Novgorod Oblast, Republic of Karelia, Leningrad Oblast, Tyumen Oblast, Khabarovsk Krai, Tver Oblast, Yaroslavl Oblast, and Moscow Oblast are the list of regions that have similarities to Saint Petersburg's alcohol consumption.
 This is based on the closest distance in the scatter plot to that area.
 [Drink company's campaign promotion](https://github.com/ReinardusEvanB/Project-1/blob/main/Project-01.ipynb)